Arbalest007/CPSC-449-Project-2/README.md

    any previously set indexes (green indexes).
 The loop will then set the indexes of yellow and gray letters.
 The container holding all of the colors will be returned.

-2. /add-answer/
+2. /change-answer/
-      The 'add-answer' command will connect to the "answers.db", which is the answers database, and check whether the new possible answer exists in the database or not.
-If it does not exist in the database it will add it, otherwise it will return that the word already exists in the database.
+      The 'change-answer' command will connect to the "answers.db", which is the answers database, and attempt to update the row containing the specified Game ID with a new word using the UPDATE SQL command.

-3. /remove-answer/
-      The 'remove-answer' command will connect to the "answers.db", and it will check for the given word to remove.
-If it exists it will remove it, otherwise it will return that the value could not be found.

 > Commands in File "WordValidation.py" <br>
 > Description: 'WordValidation.py' handles the database of possible words, and is responsible for